 Last month, I went to the doctor for a checkup.
 Everything went great, and then the subject of diet came up.
 Hmmm… I don’t remember exactly how.
 I think it was in the initial questionnaire that I had to fill out before I went in, and she commented on it during the appointment.
 Actually, questioned and gave warnings is a better way to put it.
-She asked if I get enough protein, enough calcium, how I supplement, told me I should be counting nutrients, etc etc. Sound familiar?
+She asked if I get enough protein, enough calcium, if I take some best B12 supplement for energy, told me I should be counting nutrients, etc etc. Sound familiar?

 For anyone who hasn’t yet heard the news, plants provide all the nutrients we need!